-A screening includes: 18-minute short film and Toolkit discussion materials.
+A screening includes an 18-minute short film and Toolkit discussion materials.

 If you are interested in a full presentation package, which includes a post-screening Q & A with the authors and an expert (psychiatrist or schizophrenia researcher), either in person or via Skype, please note that when you contact Heidi.

 Please note, a screening license is required for all public events.
 Click here to contact Heidi.
 She'll get back to you about your request soon.

 “I believe that everyone should see this film…it really opened my eyes and made me think.”